RachBLondon/JavaScript-The-Werid-Parts/README.md

 ###Coercion
 coercion = converting a value from one type to another.
 This happens a lot in JavaScript because it is dynamically typed. ie var a = 1 + ‘2’; is ’12’ not 2 because of coercion.

+False coerces  to 0 when converted to number, true coerces to 1.